Why Is My Stoma Hurting?

 Morning glory

 I haven't a clue.
-Contact your Stoma nurse.
-Is the Dr. that said put steroid cream your surgeon?
+Contact your stoma nurse.
+Is the doctor that said to put steroid cream your surgeon?
 I wouldn't put it on your stoma.
 Get another opinion.

 kittybou